| Criterion | SDR bootcamps | QuotaClub |

 - Australia-specific from the first session.AU recruiters, AU companies, AU comp structures, AU hiring norms.
 The advice maps to the actual market you’re applying into.

 - Coverage through the offer and into the first 30 days.
 The partnership doesn’t end when you sign.
-Issy stays in touch through onboarding to help you actually do the role well in the first month, when most new SDRs are quietly struggling and afraid to ask for help.
+Issy stays in touch through onboarding to help you actually do the role well in the first month and work through the employer’s actual onboarding.

 Who each option is for